S3-working-group/s3-practical-guide/content/src/principles/principle-continuous-improvement.md

 Whereas the principles of [Empiricism](section:principle-empiricism) and [Consent](section:principle-consent) reveal opportunities for learning, Continuous Improvement relates to what we do with what we learn.
 Continuous Improvement applies to how we conduct our operations, but also to governance.
 Everything from the evolution of strategies, policy, processes and guidelines, to the development of products, services, competencies and skills, attitudes and behavior, chosen values and tools, all can be continuously improved.

-## Take an iterative approach to change
+##Take an Iterative Approach to Change

 Evolution is often more effective and more sustainable than revolution which is rarely necessary or worthwhile unless you fail to continuously improve a system when it's needed.
 Especially in a complex environment, making many changes to a system at the same time can lead to a mess that is difficult to fix.
 Consequences resulting from larger interventions are often hard to measure effectively, especially in complexity, and the relationship between cause and effect will be difficult, if not impossible to determine and evaluate.